United Cerebral Palsy of Middle TN

 CEO Statement

 United Cerebral Palsy of Middle Tennessee is unique among agencies serving individuals with developmental and acquired physical disabilities in Tennessee.
-While most agencies that primarily focus on developmental disabilities services provide programs for populations for which waiver contract funding is available through the state Department of Intellectual and Developmental Disabilities, UCP has chosen to focus on the needs of substantially unaddressed populations.
-Our agency relies on an array of private funding initiatives for basic services to our families.
-Many people with significant disabilities do not qualify for long term care supports under TennCare and they cannot acquire private insurance adequate to meet their significant long term care needs.
+UCP has chosen to focus on the needs of substantially unaddressed populations.
+Our agency relies on an array of public and private funding initiatives for basic services to our families.
+Many of our families report that they are living with substantial medical debt.
 The individuals our agency serves are people with documented and verifiable needs who simply have nowhere else to turn.
 Our resources are meager, but our volunteers and families prove every day that much can be done when limited resources are used with innovation and care.

 Service Categories